Testing for residual correlation of any order in the autoregressive process: Technical appendix

 where $\alpha$ of order $p$ and $\gamma$ of order $q$ are defined in \eqref{AlphaGamma}.
 It follows that, for all $h \in \{ 1, \hdots, q \}$,

 Note also, for all $k \in \{ 0, \hdots, p \}$ and $h \in \{ 1, \hdots, q \}$,

 To lighten the calculations, we will now omit the subscripts (from $t=1$ to $n$) on the summation operators.
-We will also suppose that $p \geq q$, in a first time.
-Then, the first term in the right-hand side of \eqref{SumAR} takes the following forms, for the first values of $h$.
+We will also suppose that $p \geq q$.
+Then, for $h=1$ and $h=2$, the first term in the right-hand side of \eqref{SumAR} is built using